own the global mixing platform.

 Frequently asked questions

-Flat bottoms and corners interrupt hydrodynamics.
-MXR’s geometry guides liquid continuously, reducing buildup and improving real-world mixing.
+FUELD MXR’s geometry guides liquid continuously, reducing buildup and improving real-world mixing with less energy.
 Its tangential lines guide and direct liquid into a powerful, self-sustaining swirl that pulls everything into motion towards a semi-sphere.

-This is why the MXR® vortex motion will continue a self-sustaining spin after the shaking stops.
+This smooth geometry is why the MXR® vortex motion will continue a self-sustaining swirl after the shaking stops.

 Bottom Line: